Estimated reading time: 5 minutes

 Organizations that provide products or services will inevitably get complaints.

-This is because sometimes a process breaks down and results in an unanticipated event that either created a faulty product or service.
+This is because sometimes a process breaks down and results in an unanticipated event that either creates a faulty product or service.

 There is an old saying that yesterday’s luxuries are today’s necessities.